Cameron-Ord/Music-Visualizer/readme.md

 ## Build steps for windows
 You can simply run the **win64_make.sh** script inside the working directory of the project but I will give a rundown of what it does here.
+Essentially I am just using the packages dev from MSYS2, which use MinGW.

 ```
     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo \